 As a client of theirs, the savings realized through economies of scale can be beneficial.

-The lines between retail and wholesale services are, depending who you believe, becoming either brighter or less defined.
-Either way, wholesale power thresholds are dropping down to as low as 250 kW, so the level of entry for end users is more achievable by companies who aren’t in the data center business themselves.
+The lines between retail and wholesale services are becoming either brighter or less defined depending on who you believe.
+Either way, wholesale power thresholds are dropping down to as low as 250 kW.
+Hence, the entry-level for end users is more achievable by companies not in the data center business themselves.

 More Control and Lower Minimums